SongZhizhai/EasyNOMP/README.md

 ```
 -------
 ### Requirements
-* Node 8.x.x or higher
+* Node 8.1.4 or higher
-* Coin daemon
+* Coin daemon(s)
 * Redis Server

 ### Run in Docker
-_I Do Not Use Docker, So I Will Not Be Maintaining This Feature_
+_LeshaCat will redo docker as soon as done with block explorer/etc_
 1) Correct configs appropriately to your environment in docker directory
 2) ```cd docker```
 3) ```docker build -t nomp .```